Starting a part-time business: All you need to know

 Do the entrepreneur check

 Are you wondering whether you should register in the KVK Business Register?
 Then do the entrepreneur check to find out whether you meet the entrepreneur criteria.
 This check determines whether you have a hobby or a business.
 Do you meet the criteria?
-Then you must register with the Chamber of Commerce, KVK.
+Then you must register with the Netherlands Chamber of Commerce, KVK.

 If you plan to start working as a freelancer alongside your salaried job, consult your employer.
 Often, your contract will contain rules about secondary activities.
 The work you do as a self-employed person is a secondary activity.
 So discuss your plans to start working as a freelancer with your employer to make sure you comply with the terms of employment.
 This will help you avoid a conflict.